Meet the Team

 Sara Warber, MD is a dreamer and a clinician-scholar whose research focuses on the effects of nature-based programs and other complex biopsychosocial-spiritual interventions on human health and well-being.
 Examples include the health benefits of camps, retreats and national outdoor group walking programs in the US and the UK.
 She was the co-founder of the University of Michigan Integrative Medicine program as well as co-founder of the International Society for Complementary Medicine Research.
 She has authored numerous articles and chapters about integrative medicine therapies, processes of healing, and environmental values.
 She was recently selected as a Scholar by The Institute for Integrative Health which has led to the Dreams/Mutual Reawakening project.
 Sara enjoys coaxing all kinds of life-enhancing dreams and possibilities into reality, from the mundane to the sublime.
 She relaxes and recharges by being near, on, or in the water.

 Nature inspires and restores artist Amelia Hansen.
 She began working as an independent professional illustrator and designer in 1989 – specializing in science and nature subjects for books, magazines, interpretive exhibits, museum installations, murals, and children’s picture books.
-In 2015, she became Communications Specialist for Southwest Michigan Land Conservancy, a non-profit land trust that protects water quality and restores natural habitat in a nine-county service area.
+In 2015, she became Communications Specialist for Southwest Michigan Land Conservancy, a non-profit land trust that protects nature in a nine-county service area.
 Here, she designs print materials and creates messaging on web-based platforms to inspire support for the environment, and forge connections between people and nature.
 Independently, she continues her long quest to create artistically interesting and visually satisfying paintings that spark a viewer’s love for nature while simultaneously conveying urgency for Earth’s health.
 She and her husband live in an old farmhouse in rural Kalamazoo County, Michigan, with a flock of pet chickens and several lazy cats.